hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

-Notably, the transport of the extracellular fluid relative to the matrix is shown to be driven by the gradients of stress, concentration and chemical potential—a coupling of mass transport and mechanics that emerges directly.
+Notably, the transport of the extracellular fluid relative to the matrix is shown to be driven by the gradients of stress, concentration and chemical potential---a coupling of mass transport and mechanics that emerges directly.

 {{< figure src="/images/research/continuum-biophysics/driving-force.png" title="A constitutive relationship relating the fluid flux to various driving forces." >}}